Software developed by Adobe System. There are two common applications:

 Applied on the paper during the printing process, this is a fast drying and protective coating.
-Water based it is resistant and does not change or crack easily.
+It's water based, resistant and does not crack easily.

 An option which allows you to easily adjust the spacing between characters in a proportional font.
 To adjust the spacing in InDesign simply select the required text + ALT + right or left arrow.